Vivekunyl/Vivekunyl/README.md

 - 👋 Hi, I’m @Vivekunyl
-- 👀 I’m interested in building gui apps for windows.
+- 👀 I’m interested in building web apps and android apps.
-- 🌱 I’m currently learning OpenCV c++
+- 🌱 I’m currently learning MERN stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...

 - 📫 You can contact me to my instagram "@vivekunyl_21" for any collab on a project , or any specific query.

 <!---